2026100000071-droid/Lab_08_2026100000071_NusratZaman/README.md

 ## 6. What are the Stages of Git/GitHub?
 Working Directory – The stage where you create or edit files in your project.
 Staging Area – Changes are selected and prepared to be saved using git add.
-Local Repository – The staged changes are permanently recorded as a commit Taken helped by
+Local Repository – The staged changes are permanently recorded as a commit.

+Taken helped by

 [Markdown Guide Cheat Sheet]